jckouame/EclipseTrainingSlides/slides.md

 Display.getDefault().syncExec // Blocks calling thread until executed on UI thread
 ~~~~

 With this knowledge we can fix the Invalid Thread Access.
-We can use asyncExec in this case.
+We can use asyncExec in this case. (**PLUG10**)
 ---
-title: Step 11: Handle cancel
+title: Exercise: Handle cancel

 An IProgressMonitor is passed to the job.

 We can use it to know if the user canceled the logging.

+- Reset to **PLUG10**
 - Use monitor.isCanceled() to know when user canceled
 - Set the toggle state to off when canceled

-Test it!
+- <b>Go!</b>

 What happens?
 Do you have a problem with the job starting again?
 If you need results from UI thread right away -> syncExec

 ---
 title: Exercise Review
+subtitle: What we accomplished

+- Create a plug-in
+- Create a view
+- Use SWT widgets
+- Use commands and handlers
+- Use menu extension (context menu and toolbar)
+- Use the preference store
+- Use Jobs and Progress Monitors

 ---
 title: DAY 2